 In this kind of slab, the length and breadth of the slab are more than 4m.
 To resist the formation of stresses distribution bars are provided at both the ends in two way slab.

 These types of slabs are used in constructing floors of multi-storeyed building.

 Hollow core ribbed Slab or Hollow core slab:-

 Hollowcore ribbed slabs derive their name from the voids or cores which run through the units.
 The cores can function as service ducts and significantly reduce the self-weight of the slabs, maximizing structural efficiency.
 The cores also have a benefit in sustainability terms in reducing the volume of concrete used.
 Units are generally available in standard 1200 mm widths and in depths from 110mm to 400 mm.
-There is total freedom in length of units.
-These type of slabs are Pre casted and it is used where the construction has to be done fast.
+There is total freedom in the length of units.
+These type of slabs are Pre cast and it is used where the construction has to be done fast.